Figurative Art > See what happens when two contemporary artists — Nanci France-Vaz and Dorian Vallejo — share the same canvas in an artistic “duel.”

-This year Lovett’s Gallery in Tulsa, Oklahoma, has an exhibit called “Duets” —“an exhibition of artists working in concert together” and “a beautiful duet of art, creativity, and skillful collaboration,” as they state on their website.
+In 2020, Lovett’s Gallery in Tulsa, Oklahoma, had an exhibit called “Duets” —“an exhibition of artists working in concert together” and “a beautiful duet of art, creativity, and skillful collaboration,” as they state on their website.

 I was invited to exhibit in their 2020 shows after exhibiting with them for Enigma, Ani Academy.
 The “Duets” concept is a collaborative between two artists who work in different mediums or the same, have a theme in which each artist creates their interpretation, and paints or sculpts on two different pieces or collaborate on one piece together.

 Dorian Vallejo has been a long-time friend that I used to paint with at his Montclair, NJ, art studio 10 years ago.
 I asked if he would join me in this duet and he agreed.
 I had three ideas, and he liked the “Allez” concept best.

 I always paint women, and I thought it would be very interesting to paint a male artist this time but in a fencing match.
 My narrative is a duel between a male and a female artist who are painting each other.
 The word “Allez” means “go” in French, and is the start of a fencing match.
 We did the photoshoot at Dorian’s studio after setting up the lights and room to execute this.
 His girlfriend, Kelly, was so generous in giving her time to take the shots for an hour until we thought we had the right mood, light, and natural feel for the concept.